 However, on the end-time prophetic level, with close attention to text and context, the reality is slightly different: while the Messiah's appearance and victory is vivid and complete (Rev 19,11-21), his reign is very tersely described as the 'first resurrection' and its main participants are called 'priests of God and Christ'; they sit on thrones, in the presence of the souls of Christ's martyrs (20,4-6).
 The identity of those who are seen sitting on the many thrones is left frustratingly vague and there is no mention of the throne of the Messiah in a restored Jerusalem as the popular version of the tradition expects.
-Earlier in the text it is affirmed that the priests of God are the people whom Christ has redeemed, with his blood, from 'every tribe and tongue and race and nation' and they will reign on earth (5,9-10).
+Earlier in the text it is affirmed that the priests of God are the people whom Christ has redeemed, with his blood, from 'every tribe and tongue and race and nation' and they will reign on earth (1,6; 5,9-10).
 What is clear is that, ever since Christ's first coming, these 'priests' have been present in increasing numbers on earth in the community that is called the 'Church'.
-It is the first indication among many that the millennial kingdom of Christ is actually a current and historical reality.
-At the time of writing, the author refers to these priests as a 'kingdom, priests to Christ's God and Father' (1,6) and then presents himself to his hearers as "a companion in the hardship and kingdom and endurance in Jesus (1,9).
-Described as "the highest of the kings of the earth" (1,5), Christ is clearly the ruler of a kingdom that has already begun.

-Another important indication that the kingdom has already begun is the list of events that will occur together at the end-time, after the sounding of the seventh trumpet (11,15-19; cf. 10,7), in which there is no suggestion of a thousand-year interval between the arrival of God's anger (11,18a; ch.16) and the judgment of the dead (11,18a; 20,11-15).
+It is the first indication among many that the millennial reign of Christ is actually a current and historical reality.
+Another important indication is the list of events that will occur together at the endtime, after the sounding of the seventh trumpet (11,15-19; cf. 10,7), in which there is no suggestion of a thousand-year interval between the arrival of God's anger (11,18a; ch.16) and the judgment of the dead (11,18a; 20,11-15).
 Another is the declaration that the bowl plagues bring God's anger to an end (15,1).
-Another is the thematic continuity between the wedding announcement, saying the time has come and the history (E.g., Mt 21,33-46; 22,1-14; 24,45-51; 25,14-46; Lk 19,11-27, Rom 12,19; 2Thess 1,5-10; 2,8; Jude 1,5-16) and the return of Christ as warrior-king in this passage is one aspect of that same final judgment.

-bride is ready (19,7-9), the entry of the bridegroom and warrior king (19,11-21) and the entry of the bride after the battles have been won (21,22), without any indication of a delay of a thousand years in between (20,1-15).
+Another is the thematic continuity between the wedding announcement, saying the time has come and the bride is ready (19,7-9), the entry of the bridegroom and warrior king (19,11-21) and the entry of the bride after the battles have been won (21,22), without any indication of a delay of a thousand years in between (20,1-15).
 In addition, many features of the 'first resurrection', especially the presence of the souls of saints and martyrs in heaven after their death, are already evident in the liturgical background to the end-time prophecy (Rev 4-5; 7,9-17).48 Finally, the identification of the liturgical activities in heaven as a representation of a Day of Atonement confirm, on the grounds that a thousand years on earth are like a day in heaven (Ps 90,4; 2Pet 3,8), that the thousand-year reign of Christ on earth runs concurrently with the liturgy for atonement in heaven and both are in progress now.49